 Do you use Google Analytics reports for your online business?
 We certainly hope so.
 But even if you already do, you may be missing out on key reports.
 Keep reading for detailed info on the top seven Google Analytics reports you should be using!

 Anyone who owns an online store knows the power of Google Analytics Reports and what they can bring to the table in terms of understanding consumer behavior.
 Let’s put it this way: if hands-on brick-and-mortar stores have the advantage of interacting face-to-face with customers and seeing their preferences, buying habits, and purchasing patterns up close, what advantage do you have as online store owner?

 The answer is Google Analytics Reports.
-They helps you to better understand visitors’ habits so you can react accordingly.
+They help you to better understand visitors’ habits so you can react accordingly.
 The more you understand your target audience, the more you’ll be able to optimize your website, attract more buyers, and rake in more profits.

 But you as an analytics-savvy online entrepreneur already know this, so we’ll cut to the chase — the reports.
-You’re probably familiar with, and have used, a number of Google’s basic (but extremely useful) reports.
+You’re probably familiar with and have used, a number of Google’s basic (but extremely useful) reports.
 Those reports allow you to see what’s happening on your site in real time.
 They’ll also tell you about your site’s audience, how customers arrived at your web shop, and more about your sales and conversions.
 But aside from these basic reports, there are custom reports, which have been developed by various Google Analytics experts.
 They can be found in the Google Analytics Solutions Gallery and used for any online store, in conjunction with any eCommerce software available today.

 Here are the top seven Google Analytics reports every online owner should pay attention to:

 - Mobile Metrics by Hour of Day Report by Justin Cutroni